European-Unified-ID/EUID-docs/api/v2/sdks/sdk-ref-csharp-dotnet.md

 [EUID Overview](../../../README.md) > [Getting Started: Summary](../getting-started/gs-summary.md) > [EUID API Documentation](../summary-doc-v2.md) > [SDKs](./summary-sdks.md) > EUID SDK for C# / .NET (Server-Side) Reference Guide

-# EUID SDK for C# / .NET (Server-Side) Reference Guide
+# EUID SDK for C# / .NET Reference Guide

-You can use the EUID SDK for C# / .NET on the server side to facilitate the following:
+You can use the EUID SDK for C# / .NET on the server side to facilitate decrypting of EUID tokens to access the raw EUID.

-- Encrypting raw EUIDs to create EUID tokens.
-- Decrypting EUID tokens to access the raw EUIDs.

 This guide includes the following information: